Unique Egyptian traditions

 Hospitality

-What you will notice from the start about people in Egypt is that they are naturally friendly to other people, and they are even going to invite tourists into their homes.
-That alone is one of the Egyptian traditions that will impress you since you rarely get to see people that are so welcoming and inviting in the first place.
+What you will notice from the start about people in Egypt is that they are naturally friendly, and they will even invite tourists into their homes.
+That alone is one of the Egyptian traditions that will impress you, since you rarely get to see people who are so welcoming and inviting in the first place.
 They will also give you directions and help when you are stuck or can’t reach a specific destination, which is something to consider in a situation like this.

 Holding the wood